Jeekyx/angulurf/README.md

 # URF Madness
 Angular/Nodejs entry for the Riot API Challenge

+# Description
+URF Madness is a website providing random and accurate facts about the URF games for each league in the game.
+Ever wanted to know how many players went jungle in URF ?
+How often Urgot is picked ?
+Then you are at the right place !

 # Installation
 You first need to install :
 * **Nodejs** : https://nodejs.org/download/